 There is a long history of martial arts and the techniques used by these disciplines being implemented by police forces around the world.
 As the country with the third-largest police force globally, the U.S. police undergo training to prepare them for situations where these techniques come into play.

-United States police officers are not fully trained in martial arts through their academy.
-Police officers are instead taught various Defensive Tactics that are designed to subdue an uncooperative suspect lawfully.
 However, many police officers do learn elements of martial arts such as Krav Maga, Judo, and Jiu-Jitsu to supplement their training.

 Read on to learn more about the training that police officers undergo and how they can supplement that training with specific martial arts to bolster their capabilities without resorting to firearms.